Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Method

 \section{Method}

 \textit{"An autoencoder wants to remember everything a \mbox{classifier} wants to forget.”} \cite{epstein2019forgetting}

-\paragraph{Motivation.} MIM approaches are able to train large ViT-models, that lack the inductive bias of convolutional \mbox{neural} networks, and learn rich representations from ImageNet only~\cite{he2022masked,baevski2022data2vec,xie2022simmim,singh2023effectiveness}.
-However, MIM models rely on adaptation to the downstream tasks using supervised training where downstream performance heavily degrades as the number of labeled samples decreases.
-Conversely, ID methods suffer less from this problem as their objective implicitly forms object-specific representations during pre-training.
+\paragraph{Motivation.} MIM approaches are able to train large ViT models, that lack the inductive bias of convolutional \mbox{neural} networks, and learn rich representations just from ImageNet ~\cite{he2022masked,baevski2022data2vec,xie2022simmim,singh2023effectiveness}.
+However, MIM models rely on adaptation to the downstream tasks using supervised training where performances heavily degrades as the number of labeled samples decreases.
+Conversely, ID methods suffer less from this problem as their objective implicitly forms object-specific representations during pre-training\cite{caron2021emerging, walmer2023teaching}.
 This makes the transition to the downstream task easier as the embedding already represents similar objects in a similar way.
 The difference in structure can also be seen by evaluating the embedding directly via linear probing or $k$-NN classification where ID performs significantly better than MIM.
-Additionally, MAE-CT is motivated by the reported effectiveness of partial fine-tuning.
+Additionally, MAE\nobreakdash--CT is motivated by the reported effectiveness of partial fine-tuning~\cite{he2022masked}.
 Partial fine-tuning improves classification performance considerably by retraining only a few of the topmost layers in a pre-trained MAE with a supervised objective.
-This implies that features in the lower layers of a pre-trained MAE model already generalize well and that only upper layers need to be tuned.
+This implies that features in the lower layers of a pre-trained MAE already generalize well and that only upper layers need to be tuned.
 Further, fine-tuning induces an object-specific clustering in the representation of the MAE due to label supervision and achieves invariance to certain input features using a set of extensive input augmentations based on expert domain knowledge.
 Finally, fine-tuning adjusts the model from masked inputs used during MAE pre-training to unmasked inputs which are used in downstream tasks.
+MAE\nobreakdash--CT imitates fine-tuning without labels.